JoshuaDykes/Joshua-Dykes-portfolio/README.md

 ## 📧 Contact

-For inquiries about digital services, please use the contact form on the website or reach out directly to Joshua Dykes.
+For inquiries about digital services, please use the contact form on the website or reach out directly to Accra Digital ltd.

 ---

-**Built for: Joshua Dykes**
+**Built for: Accra Digital ltd**
 **Business Motto: Digital Future**
 _"Empowering organizations with a complete digital presence."_